Convergence of meshfree collocation methods for fully nonlinear parabolic equations: A numerical example

 and compute the solution in $\{0\}\times [-\pi/4,\pi/4]^2$ by our collocation method with $\theta=1$ and Gaussian RBF.
-We use the equi-spaced grids on $[-\pi/2,\pi/2]^2$ consisting of $N$ points for the set $X$ of the data sites.
+We examine both the uniformly spaced grids and the Halton sequence on $[-\pi/2,\pi/2]^2$ consisting of $N$ points for the set $X$ of the data sites.
 Notice that we take the larger region $[-\pi/2,\pi/2]^2$ to expect a better performance near the boundary of $[-\pi/4,\pi/4]^2$.
 The adjustable parameter $\alpha$ for the kernel is set as $\alpha=1/\varepsilon^2$ where $\varepsilon$ is the Euclidean norm between the $N$ points in $[-\pi/2,\pi/2]^2$.
 As the benchmark, the exact solution $v(0,x)$ is estimated by the Monte-Carlo method with $10^6$ samples.
-Table \ref{table:4.1} shows the root mean square errors and the maximum errors, defined by
+Table \ref{table:4.1} shows the resulting root mean square errors and the maximum errors, defined by

-respectively, where $X_0$ is the set of evaluation points consisting of $25^2$ equi-spaced grid points in $[-\pi/4,\pi/4]^2$.
+respectively, where $X_0$ is the set of evaluation points consisting of $25^2$ uniformly spaced points in $[-\pi/4,\pi/4]^2$.